 - pre-natal (including up to three ultrasounds unless a complication requires more)

 - hospital delivery (including cesarean and multiple births)

 - home births

 - post-natal (up to six weeks)

-- one lactation consultant (if medically necessary; an itemized charge must appear on your bill or you must submit a note from your healthcare provider)
+- one lactation visit (if medically necessary; an itemized charge must appear on your bill or you must submit a note from your healthcare provider)

 Ineligible pregnancy costs (Gold program):

 - birthing tubs or related items (if delivering with a midwife)

 - breast pumps